isabella232/idma-examples/gettingstarted/onboarding/IDMA_dev_onboarding.md

 For registration with the XBR Network you need to provide a valid eamil address, a username and the address of the wallet you want to use for participation in the XBR Network.

 You also need to allow the site to connect to the MetaMask installed in your browser.
-To so just press "SIGN" in the MetaMask confirmation window that pops up.
+To so just press "CONNECT" in the MetaMask confirmation window that pops up.

 Note: All you are granting here is for our site make further requests to MetaMask.
 You retain full control over each further step that requires signing by MetaMask and will need to sign each further request (e.g. for joining the XBR Network) individually.
 All further signatures with MetaMask are also only for that specific request or action.
 If you want to feel extra-safe then we suggest creating an account in MetaMask which you only use for the IDMA.